awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 **To view details of an AWS account**
 You can use the following commands to view details of an account:
 + AWS CLI:
-  +  [aws organizations list\-accounts](https://docs.aws.amazon.com/cli/latest/reference/organizations/list-accounts.html) – lists the details of *all* accounts in the organization
+  +  [list\-accounts](https://docs.aws.amazon.com/cli/latest/reference/organizations/list-accounts.html) – lists the details of *all* accounts in the organization
-  +  [aws organizations describe\-account](https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-account.html) – lists the details of only the specified account
+  +  [describe\-account](https://docs.aws.amazon.com/cli/latest/reference/organizations/describe-account.html) – lists the details of only the specified account

   Both commands return the same details for each account included in the response\.